syseleven/grav-docs-metakube/pages/03.addons/10.metakube-vault/default.en.md

 kubectl --namespace vault-tutorial port-forward service/vault-tutorial-app 8080:80
 ```

-If you access `http://localhost:8080` now this nginx will respond with `world.
+If you access `http://localhost:8080` now the nginx will respond with world.

 For some other options see for example: